Pomegranate: History

-The pomegranate is native to a region from Iran to northern India.
+The pomegranate is native to Iran and it was first domesticated by ancient Iranians in the Iranian plateau and nearby regions about 5,000 years ago.
+Archaeological and historical evidence shows that the pomegranate, especially its blossom (golnār), was a sacred and symbolic element in ancient Persian culture from prehistoric times through the Achaemenid period in about 500 BC, associated with fertility, abundance, royal authority, and the deities Mithra and Anahita.
+There is a petroglyph at Persepolis showing a pomegranate flower in the hand of an Achaemenian king, highlighting its ritual and symbolic significance in imperial iconography.

+In Pakistan, it grows wild between 1,000 and 2,000 metres altitude, mainly in the western part of the country.
 Pomegranates have been cultivated throughout the Middle East, India, and the Mediterranean region for several millennia, and it is also cultivated in the Central Valley of California and in Arizona.
 Pomegranates may have been domesticated as early as the fifth millennium BC, as they were one of the first fruit trees to be domesticated in the eastern Mediterranean region.

-Archaeological findings confirm the early domestication of pomegranates in the ancient Near East.
-Remains of the fruit dating to the Neolithic period have been found at Gezer in Israel, and carbonized pomegranate exocarp has been recovered from early Bronze Age levels at Tell es-Sultan (Jericho) in the West Bank.
+Remains of the fruit dating to the Neolithic period have been found at Gezer in Israel/Palestine, and carbonised pomegranate exocarp has been recovered from early Bronze Age levels at Tell es-Sultan (Jericho) in the West Bank.
 Additional remains from this period have been found at Arad and Gezer in Israel.
 Evidence from the Late Bronze Age includes pomegranate remains at Hala Sultan Tekke in Cyprus and the site of Tiryns in Greece.
 A large, dry pomegranate was found in the tomb of Djehuty, the butler of Queen Hatshepsut in Egypt; Mesopotamian records written in cuneiform mention pomegranates from the mid-third millennium BC onwards.

 Waterlogged pomegranate remains have been identified at the circa 14th century BC Uluburun shipwreck off the coast of Turkey.
 Other goods on the ship include perfume, ivory and gold jewelry, suggesting that pomegranates at this time may have been considered a luxury good.
 Other archaeological finds of pomegranate remains from the Late Bronze Age have been found primarily in elite residences, supporting this inference.
-During the Iron Age, the pomegranate was a frequent decorative motif in Israelite material culture, appearing on ancient artifacts.
+During the Iron Age, the fruit was a frequent decorative motif in Israelite material culture, appearing on ancient artifacts.

-It is also extensively grown in southern China and Southeast Asia, whether originally spread along the Silk Road route or brought by sea traders.
+It is extensively grown in southern China and Southeast Asia, whether originally spread along the Silk Road route or brought by sea traders.
 Kandahar is famous in Afghanistan for its high-quality pomegranates.

-Although not native to Korea or Japan, the pomegranate is widely grown there, and many cultivars have been developed.
-It is widely used for bonsai because of its flowers and for the unusual twisted bark the older specimens can attain.
-The term "balaustine" (balaustinus) is also used for a pomegranate-red color.